analogdevicesinc/ai8x-training/README.md

 To deal with this issue, there are several options:

 * The sample input data can be stored in external memory.
 This requires modifications to the generated code.
-Please see the SDK examples to learn how to access external memory.
+Please see the MSDK examples to learn how to access external memory.
 * The sample input data can be programmatically generated.
 Typically, this requires manual modification of the generated code, and a corresponding modification of the sample input file.
   The generator also contains a built-in generator (supported *only* when using `--fifo`, and only for HWC inputs); the command line option `--synthesize-input` uses only the first few words of the sample input data, and then adds the specified value N (for example, 0x112233 if three input channels are used) to each subsequent set of M 32-bit words.
 M can be specified using `--synthesize-words` and defaults to 8.
 Note that M must be a divisor of the number of pixels per channel.
 * The output check can be truncated.
 The command line option `--max-verify-length` checks only the first N words of output data (for example, 1024).
 To completely disable the output check, use `--no-kat`.